Ria Hebden

-Ria Hebden /'riæ/ (née Cunningham; born 2 January 1983) is an English journalist and television presenter.
-She has been reporting on This Morning's Sofa Tour since 2018 and has been the entertainment editor on Lorraine since January 2020.
+Ria Hebden /'riæ/ (née Cunningham; born 2 January 1983) is an English broadcast journalist and television presenter.
+She has been the entertainment editor reporting on Lorraine since 2020.
 Since 2020, she has co-presented All Around Britain with Alex Beresford.

 Early life

 Hebden was born on 2 January 1983.
 She went to Brunel University London between 2001 and 2004, graduating with a 2:1 BA Hons.

 Career

 After graduating university, Hebden worked as a publicist for companies such as Channel 4 and Twentieth Century Fox.

-Hebden founded Wonder Women TV in 2016, an organisation devoted to recruiting and empowering women in television.
+Hebden founded Wonder Women TV in 2016, an inspirational women's organisation that champions diverse women who work at mid-senior level in television.
 She also presents a podcast The Wonder Women TV Podcast.
 Hebden also hosts a show on BBC Radio London.
 Hebden is also a patron for the MAMA Youth Project.